Changes to public transport over the Christmas & New Year period

 The Third International Civil Aviation Organisation (ICAO) Conference on Aviation and Alternative Fuels (CAAF/3) was held in Dubai in November 2023; it was a key moment for the industry in adopting a collective goal to shift away from fossil fuels.
 This builds on the historic agreement in 2022 to adopt a long-term goal for international aviation of net-zero carbon emissions by 2050.
 The conference had two key outcomes.

-[4] The SAF Incentive is calculated by reference to reducing the premium price gap between fossil kerosene and SAF fuel by approximately 50%.
-For the purpose of the SAF Incentive in 2024, Heathrow has assumed the premium to be GBP 920 per tonne net of Renewable Transport Fuels Certificate (RTFC) value, so will incentivise SAF delivery to Heathrow Airport based on £460 per tonne.
+[8] The SAF Incentive is calculated by reference to reducing the premium price gap between fossil kerosene and SAF fuel by approximately 50%.
+For the purpose of the SAF Incentive in 2024, Heathrow has assumed the premium to be £920 GBP per tonne net of Renewable Transport Fuels Certificate (RTFC) value, so will incentivise SAF delivery to Heathrow Airport on the basis of £460 per tonne.

 [9] Referring to fees levied for aeronautical services.
 The SAF incentive pot is funded through NOx aeronautical charges.